KirilGeorgiev247/Design-patterns/Behavioral/Command/README.md

 # Command

-**Turn a request into an object.
+**Turns a request into an object.
 This allows clients to be set up with various requests, to put requests in a queue or record them, and to make operations that can be undone**

 + commands are an object-oriented replacement for callbacks